 Our Verdict · Travel Insurance

-Our opinion on TD Cash Back Visa Infinite Travel Insurance
+Our take on travel insurance for the TD Cash Back Visa Infinite

 Big medical number.
 Almost nothing else.
 The TD Cash Back Visa Infinite travel insurance is built around one benefit: $2,000,000 in emergency medical, which is genuinely high.
 Then the list runs short.
 There is no trip cancellation, no trip interruption, no flight or trip delay, and no travel accident coverage on this card.
 Most people see Visa Infinite and assume the full travel suite, but here it is emergency medical plus delayed and lost baggage, and that is the lot.
 The medical clock is the other catch: 10 consecutive days under 65, and just 4 days at 65 and over, paid in excess of your provincial plan.
 A serious hospital stay in the US runs $20,000 to $80,000, while standalone travel insurance covers emergency medical from $1,000,000 per person with no day cliff.
 If you take short trips under 65 and only need medical and baggage cover, it holds up.
 For longer trips, or for any cancellation protection, this card leaves real gaps.